 Golf Handicap Awarding Shots in Stableford Awarding Shots Before you can begin to play record your round using stableford points, you first must calculate on which golf holes you will be awarded shots.
 These Awarded Shots will allow you to correctly calculate your Stableford points and are used throughout the round.
 What we need to

 Understanding the Stroke Index Stroke Index How the stroke index and hole difficulty are related Stroke Index When using Stableford scoring, you must first know your handicap.
 Your handicap is used to award you with a number of shots per hole depending on the Stroke Index of a particular hole.
-The stroke index of each golf
+In handicap match play games,

 handicap stableford calculation Stableford calculation Your handicap Stableford calculation Stableford Calculation and the rules A guide on how to calculate your Stableford Points and calculate your golf handicap, stroke index and more Stableford is a fantastic way to play golf and it’s growing in popularity.
 Unlike Stroke Play which counts the number of strokes, Stableford